PETITION TO BAN OXYCONTIN

 Heroin began as a widely promoted legal drug in 1898.
 Our forefathers took dramatic action against its damaging effects almost 100 years ago and The Bayer Company stopped manufacturing it in 1913.
 The active ingredient of OxyContin, after being heated in an oven, can be snorted, smoked and injected the same as heroin.
 The FDA is aware of this.

 OxyContin was approved by the FDA with Purdue Pharma claiming then, and continuing to infer, that it's addiction potential is low.

 In 2007, Purdue and three top executives of Purdue Pharma pled guilty in Virginia in relation to misleading the public about the addictive qualities and safety of OxyContin and paid fines totaling over $634 million.

 But no Purdue Pharma executive went to jail and the FDA has allowed OxyContin to remain on the market.

-There are other products as effective as OxyContin at controlling pain but no other legal opioid has the history of misrepresentation, abuse, death and destruction of OxyContin.
+There are other products as effective as OxyContin to control pain, but no other legal opioid has the history of misrepresentation, abuse, death, and destruction of OxyContin.

 OxyContin is a "virus" that started an epidemic of addiction and death that has now infected every community in America.
-It is time for the FDA to remove the newest substitute for heroin, OxyContin, from the marketplace.
+It is time for the FDA to remove the symbol for the prescription drug and heroin epidemic, OxyContin, from the marketplace.